On the volume of a unit vector field in 3 dimensions via calibrations

 The above result of a solution of the minimal volume vector field on $\Sphere^3$ as the geodesic flow of the 2-sphere, as well as the appearance in the hyperbolic case of a system of differential equations (i-ii) leading to strong similarity with Anosov flows, which furthermore require a \textit{hyperbolic set for the flow}, cf. \cite[Definition 17.14.1]{KatokHasel}, and yield precisely that a geodesic flow on hyperbolic metric is Anosov, cf. \cite[p.
 346]{Chavel}\cite{KatokHasel}, leads us to ask if, for the case $c=-1$, a local solution $X$ of minimal volume on $\Hyperbolic^3$ exists as the geodesic flow of some unknown surface yet to be discovered.
 However, no such analogy is true.

-\begin{prop} There exists no vector field $X$ on a given domain of a negative constant sectional curvature manifold which is a solution of (i-ii) from Proposition \ref{Propfundamental}. \end{prop} \begin{Rema} Equations (ii) are invariant under rotation of $Y,Z$ in both cases $\pm$. \end{Rema} \begin{proof}[A proof for case $\varphi_-$] Suppose a solution exists on a non-empty open subset.
+\begin{prop} On a given domain of a negative constant sectional curvature manifold there exists no vector field $X$ which is a solution of (i-ii) from Proposition \ref{Propfundamental}. \end{prop} \begin{Rema} Equations (i-ii) are invariant under rotation of $Y,Z$ in both cases $\pm$. \end{Rema} \begin{proof}[A wise proof just for case $\varphi_-$] Suppose a solution exists on a non-empty open subset.
 Notice $X$ is locally a gradient, since $X^\flat$ is closed, and moreover $X$ is harmonic.
-Then a well-known result of Cartan, owing to the search for isoparametric hypersurfaces, states that there do not exist harmonic functions with gradient of constant norm on hyperbolic space, cf. \cite{Plaue} and the references therein. \end{proof} \begin{proof} Let us see the case $\varphi_-$ first.
+Then a well-known result of Cartan, owing to the search for isoparametric hypersurfaces, states that there do not exist harmonic functions with gradient of constant norm on hyperbolic space, cf. \cite{Plaue} and the references therein. \end{proof} \begin{proof}[Proof of both cases] Let us see $\varphi_-$ first, again.
 Suppose $X$ exists on an open subset $\neq\emptyset$.
 Recall $\na_XX=0$ and $\langle\na_\cdot X,X\rangle=0$.
 The matrix of $A$ restricted to $X^\perp$ is symmetric and has eigenfunctions $\lambda,-\lambda\neq0$.
 For two local orthonormal vector fields $Y,Z$ in $X^\perp$, we have $\na_YX=\lambda Y$, $\na_ZX=-\lambda Z$ (this is the kind of phenomena observed with an Anosov flow, cf. \cite[Chapter 17.4]{KatokHasel}).
 Then it follows that $\na_YZ=\mu Y$ and $\na_ZY=\nu Z$ for some functions $\mu,\nu$, and therefore $\na_YY=-\mu Z-\lambda X$ and $\na_ZZ=\lambda X-\nu Y$.
 In the same way we find $\na_XY=pZ$, $\na_XZ=-pY$ for some function $p$.
 Regarding the Lie brackets, we get

 Then $R(X,Y)X=\dx\lambda(X)Y+2\lambda pZ+\lambda^2 Y$ and, from constant $-1$ sectional curvature tensor, it follows that $p=0$ and $\dx\lambda(X)+\lambda^2=1$.
 From $R(X,Y)Z=\dx\mu(X)Y+\lambda\mu Y=0$, follows $\dx\mu(X)+\lambda\mu=0$.
 As with $Y$, we have $R(X,Z)X=-\dx\lambda(X)Z+\lambda^2Z$, and therefore we find now $-\dx\lambda(X)+\lambda^2=1$.
 We conclude $\lambda^2=1$.
 Continuing, from $R(X,Z)Y=\dx\nu(X)Z-\lambda\nu Z$, follows $\dx\nu(X)-\lambda\nu=0$.
 From $R(Y,Z)X=-2\mu\lambda Y-2\nu\lambda Z=0$, comes that $\mu=\nu=0$.
 Finally, a last deduction $R(Y,Z)Y=-\lambda^2Z$ implies that $\lambda^2=-1$.